-After the final ID checks, you can request other options for your account, such as adding any extra cardholders, or placing a lower credit limit on your card to limit spending.
+After the final ID checks, you may be able to request other options for your account, such as adding any extra cardholders or placing a lower credit limit on your card to limit spending.

-Having entered all your information, now all you have to do is sit back, relax and wait for the bank to process your application.
-Most big banks do this very quickly, giving you an online response within a minute or two of applying.
+Having entered all your information, you will need to wait for the bank or other institution to process your application.
+Some of the big banks are able to do this very quickly online, giving you a response within a minute or two of applying.

 If your application is rejected, you may need to submit more information to the provider – or perhaps look for ways to improve your financial situation.
 Bear in mind MoneySmart’s advice that making multiple credit applications in a short space of time could hurt your credit rating, so if your application is denied, it could be worth working on improving your score before re-applying.
 It may also be worth considering another payment option.